douglas-martins/drive-clone/README.md

 ## Checkpoint 04/11 (video time 2:20:30)

+- [x] Add "ownership" to files and folders
 - [ ] Real homepage
-- [ ] Upload files to the right folder
+- [x] Upload files to the right folder
 - [ ] Delete files button
 - [ ] Allow files that aren't images to be uploaded